crazyrascal/Advanced-Calculator/README.md

 ### Download

-You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then open and run it in your IDE
+You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then open and run it in your IDE or you can run the jar file with a batch file

 ### Discord